tsikerdekis/overnight-hercules-network-security/chapter_02/full-hardware-solution.md

 ## Final step
 You'll need to setup an index pattern in OpenSearch Dashboards to see the data.
 The guide is [here](setting-up-index-pattern.md).

+You can follow the subsequent chapters of the book to setup Visualizations or you can import some pre-made ones from the book's repository [here](prebuilt-dashboards.md).
+I DO NOT advise this if your objective is to learn how to make these and eventually become a security analyst.